-- Glaze damage to the elements caused by accidentally scraping edges of unfired glazed ware against element groove.
-WARNING: causing unfired glaze to contaminate element will damage elements and can lead to element failure, and creates a fire hazard. - Firing of kiln to a temperature that exceeds the lower of either the maximum rating of kiln or 2350°F (1290°C). - Damage to elements caused by explosion of ceramic object.
-WARNING: this may cause damage to the elements and can lead to element failure, and creates a fire hazard. - 4.
-Elements are warranted on a prorated schedule based on the ship date of the kiln.
+1) Glaze damage to the elements caused by accidentally scraping edges of unfired glazed ware against element groove.
+WARNING: causing unfired glaze to contaminate element will damage elements and can lead to element failure, and creates a fire hazard.

+2) Firing of kiln to a temperature that exceeds 2280°F (1248°C).

+3) Damage to elements caused by explosion of ceramic object.
+WARNING: this may cause damage to the elements and can lead to element failure, and creates a fire hazard.

+4) Elements are warranted on a prorated schedule based on the ship date of the kiln.
 All dates are based on ship date from factory if sold direct or drop shipped to customer.
 If sold from a reseller's warehouse the date would be based on when it was shipped and/or sold from the reseller.
 The warranty is not extended for any period of where operation of the kiln is delayed for shipping, warehousing, or other reasons.